UWDIRECT/UWDIRECT.github.io/index.md

 - Modern data visualization methods
 - A wide range of machine learning methods with direct applications for problems in the design, synthesis and characterization of molecules, molecular systems and reactions
 - Hands on experience with the Python scientific stack and machine learning tools like TensorFlow and PyTorch
-- Data management strategies such as relational data models and SQL

 The courses emphasize a hands-on learning approach in which class time is often used for problem solving in small groups.
 The first 6 weeks will teach the skills described above.
 The remaining weeks are devoted to the student’s class project, creating a computational research project of their choosing.